 Many gardeners who try to grow lavender for the first time fail terribly because they pick an unsuitable growing medium for the plant without knowing so.
 And even if they figure out the problem, their attempts to solve it can sometimes exhaust their lavender plants.

-To guarantee that you don’t make the same mistake, we wrote this article that will examine the soil needs of lavender and the potting soil mix in which this herb will grow perfectly.
+To guarantee that you don’t make the same mistake, we’ve made this guide that will examine the soil needs of lavender and the potting soil mix in which this herb will grow perfectly.

 An Overview of Lavender’s Soil Needs